dykarohora/ResultType/README.md

 }
 ```

-Inheriting the abstract error type, it expresses errors on concrete business rules in concrete form.By using a discriminant union for concrete types that represent failure, you can use the power of type inference when determining the type of an error.Depending on the IDE, the switch statement can be automatically generated.
+Inheriting the abstract error type, it expresses errors on concrete business rules in concrete form.
+By using a discriminant union for concrete types that represent failure, you can use the power of type inference when determining the type of an error.
+Depending on the IDE, the switch statement can be automatically generated.

+## TODO

+* Asynchronous operation
+* Pattern matching like Rust

 ## Lincence